hdia/victoria_free_public_transport_2026/results.md

 ![Drivers of travel behaviour change](figures/analysis_drivers_of_change.png)

 **Figure R2.** Most important factors influencing reported travel behaviour changes during the free public transport period.

+_What drove changes in travel behaviour?_

+Survey respondents identified multiple factors influencing their travel decisions.
+Increased fuel prices (258 responses) and free public transport (250 responses) emerged as the two most frequently cited drivers of behavioural change.
+A further 282 respondents indicated that no single factor dominated their decision-making.

+Other influences included public transport convenience, travel time considerations, work and lifestyle changes, parking costs, and access to public transport services.

+These findings suggest that travel behaviour during the study period was shaped by a combination of economic, transport and personal factors rather than by fare changes alone.
+This highlights the importance of considering broader contextual influences when evaluating the impacts of transport pricing policies.